ritt-app/Ritt-Support/user-guide/tags.md

 ## Creating nested tags

 - When you create many tags, you may want to organize the tags hierarchically.
+This is a unique feature of Ritt.
 - Drag and drop children tags into parent tags.<br/><br/>
     <video autoplay loop width="500" controls>
     <source src="../img/MOV-Drag-Children-to-Parent-Tag.mov" type="video/mp4">